-Ayurveda is the system of medicine with a rationale logical foundation which has survived as a distinct preventive and therapeutic entity from antiquity to the present day of sophisticated medical innovations.
-The modern scientific innovations have logically proved the basic tenets of Ayurveda in the maintenance and cure of human ailments.
-Dosha Prakruti is an important physiological parameter of Ayurveda, and its derangement in various diseases is basis the pathological process of disorders.
-The scientific study about relationship between Dosha- Prakruti and heart rate variability (HRV) is one of the most explored and relevant topics in the present scenario of dramatically increasing prevalence of cardiovascular diseases in the elderly population.
+important physiological parameter of Ayurveda, and its derangement in various diseases is basis the pathological process of disorders. ^[3] The scientific study about relationship between Dosha- Prakruti and heart rate variability is one of the most explored and relevant topics in the present scenario of dramatically increasing prevalence of cardiovascular diseases in the elderly population. ^[4,5]

-The human body is a biological combination of the five elements: Ether, Air, Fire, Water and Earth.
-The combination of Ether and Air form Vata, Fire and Water form Pitta and Water and Earth form Kapha.
-The balance of these Dosha determines the maintenance of health, whereas the imbalance of Dosha may result in failure of hemodynamic stability and health.
-Since ancient times, Ayurvedic physicians have used various methods of examination to determine Doshas such as observation of the body, body functions, reading of the pulse, examination of the eyes, memory, and behavioral habits such as religious observation and sleep and eating habits.
+The human body is a biological combination of the five elements: Ether, Air, Fire, Water, and Earth.
+The combination of Ether and Air form Vata, Fire and Water form Pitta, and Water and Earth form Kapha^[6,7] The balance of these Dosha determines the maintenance of health, whereas the imbalance of Dosha may result in failure of hemodynamic stability and health.^[8]

+Since ancient times, Ayurvedic physicians have used various methods of examination to determine Doshas^[9,10] such as observation of the body, body functions, reading of the pulse, examination of the eyes, memory, and behavioral habits such as religious observation, and sleep and eating habits.^[10]

-The variations in Tridosha are the basis for disease diagnosis and treatment in Ayurveda.
-The Doshas are assessed by sensing the pulse manually with fingers which depends on skill of the physician.
-Thus, imbalance in Tridosha also has impact on the health heart and blood vessels and this physiological change in cardiovascular system is more prominent in the elderly population aged 60 and above $^{7}$ .
+The variations in Tridoshas are the basis for disease diagnosis and treatment in Ayurveda. ^[11] The Doshas are assessed by sensing the pulse manually with fingers which depends on skill of the physician. ^[3] Thus, imbalance in Tridosh also has impact on the health heart and blood vessels, and this physiological change in cardiovascular system is more prominent in the elderly population aged 60 and above. ^[7]

-In a recent study it was found that ageing is an important risk factor in the development of cardiovascular changes.
-Aging results in an increase in cardiovascular disease and a decrease in cardiac reserve at the same time that the repair processes designed to deal with these problems become less active/effective.
+In a recent study it was found that ageing is an important risk factor in the development of cardiovascular changes.^[5] Aging results in an increase in cardiovascular disease and a decrease in cardiac reserve at the same time that the repair processes designed to deal with these problems become less active/effective.
 1) Structurally, the heart thickens and stiffens with age resulting in the increased imposition of a number of functional demands.
-2) Functionally, aging causes significant functional deficits with exercise.
+2) Functionally, aging causes significant functional deficits with exercise.^[4]

-The relation between Doshas and heart rate variability (HRV) are highly intertwined with each other.
-Similarly, heart rate variability (HRV) and Nadi examination are also inter-related because the assessment of beat to beat variation is translated into the pulse examination .
-Thus, Nadi examination or radial pulse assessment and beat to beat variation may studied for exploring Dosha changes in an individual .
+The relation between Doshas and Heart Rate Variability are highly intertwined with each other.
+Similarly, Heart Rate Variability and Nadi examination are also inter-related because the assessment of beat to beat variation is translated into the pulse examination.^[1] Thus, Nadi examination or radial pulse assessment and beat to beat variation may studied for exploring Dosha changes in an individual.^[1,12]

-Heart rate variability (HRV) is variation in beat to beat intervals of the heart.
-Electrocardiographically, R wave represents the peak of QRS complex and R to R duration is also called as RR interval; NN interval is used while assessing heart rate variability (HRV) to highlight the fact that processed beats are normal beats.
+Heart Rate Variability (HRV) is variation in beat to beat intervals of the heart.
+[6] Electrocardiographically, R wave represents the peak of QRS complex, [13] and R to R duration is also called as RR interval; NN interval is used while assessing heart rate variability to highlight the fact that processed beats are normal beats.
+[6]

-Heart rate variability (HRV) is an outcome of the impact of autonomic regulation on the heartbeat and Doshas are also autonomous regulators of body physiology.
-In recent years various scholars have extensively studied the impact of Doshas on heart rate variability (HRV).
-Thus, Travis and Wallace also tried to explore the possible association between autonomous nervous system and Doshas.
+HRV is an outcome of the impact of autonomic regulation on the heartbeat^[1] and Doshas are also autonomous regulators of body physiology.^[1] In recent years various scholars have extensively studied the impact of Doshas on HRV.
+Thus, Travis and Wallace also tried to explore the possible association between autonomous nervous system and Doshas.^[1,14]